Lemn Sissay becomes an ambassador for Place2Be

 Lemn is a passionate advocate for mental health support, care and compassion for children and young people, especially those who are traumatised, marginalised and in the care of the local authority.

-Lemn is a BAFTA nominated International prize winning poet, writer, playwright, and broadcaster.
+Lemn is a BAFTA-nominated International prize-winning poet, writer, playwright, and broadcaster.
 He is Chancellor of The University of Manchester and holds Honorary Doctorates from The Universities of Huddersfield, Manchester, Kent and Brunei.
 Lemn founded the Gold from the Stone Foundation and holds a number of trustee and patron roles with organisations supporting young people in the care system.

-Speaking about his new role with Place2Be, Lemn - who is in currently writing his first children’s book - said:
+Speaking about his new role with Place2Be, Lemn - who is currently writing his first children’s book - said:

 “More often than not adults in therapy will go back to their childhoods to find behaviours, traumas and events which affect how they are as an adult - which are the reasons why they were in therapy in the first place.

 “Half of mental health issues in adults can be traced back to problems that happened to them before the age of 14.
-So it makes total sense that children’s mental health is raising in priority, but why isn’t children’s mental health thought of as normal a subject for children to concentrate on?
+So it makes total sense that children’s mental health is rising in priority, but why isn’t children’s mental health thought of as normal a subject for children to concentrate on?
 In the same way that we think of sports for keeping children healthy and open and in contact with their environment."

 In this video to mark the Ambassador announcement, Lemn touches on his painful traumatic childhood; of being born to an ostracised disenfranchised teen mum and fostered from birth, before being handed back into the care of the local authority aged twelve.